 Let's continue the example above of an on-demand service with a Riders and Rides table in the space.
 You want to make it easy to look up the rides for a given rider - the two tables are linked by a foreign key; the id column in the Riders table matches with the rider column in the Rides table.

 You create a filter in the Rides table as such:

 This would bind these two tables together, so that whenever a user clicks on a rider in the Riders table, the Rides table is filtered down to display just that rider's rides.

 Just like binding two tables, dynamic filters can also bind a table with a filter, detail, or card list component:

-You can also customize how your data in the table is displayed, using icons, pillboxes, or links - learn more here.
+Here you can rearrange your table columns and remove columns.
+You can also customize how your data in the table is displayed, using icons, pillboxes, or links.
 The "autolink" option appears for fields that are a primary key and will turn this into a link to the Super Record.

 Clicking “+Add Column” at the bottom will allow you to add back any fields that were removed.
 This will also allow you to add inline buttons, dynamic buttons, pop-up forms, calculated fields, s3 uploaders, links and images to your table.